Last updated on

 But in my opinion, breastfeeding does have one down side…

 That is the potential negative impact on your body.

-Is see it time and time again: women who start off with pretty good posture before baby end up looking (and feeling) like the Hunchback of Notre Dame by the time they’re done.
-I’m talking wrist pain, back pain, rib pain, numbness, neck pain, tingling, tight muscles, feeling weak.
-That can all start during your breastfeeding career.
-If you don’t interrupt that progression, you may end up looking like a little old granny with a humped back living with a lot of pain.
+I see it time and time again: women who start off with no muscle or joint complaints before breastfeeding can end up feeling like the Hunchback of Notre Dame by the time they’re done.
+I’m talking wrist pain, back pain, rib pain, numbness, neck pain, tingling, tight muscles, feeling weak, breathing changes…

 So, what’s a nursing or pumping mom to do?!